-SEND AN EMAIL: We Need Strong School Libraries in Massachusetts - Advance S.2865
+SEND AN EMAIL: Advance S.2865 / H.5177 to Build Strong School Libraries Across Massachusetts

 Massachusetts has made historic progress in bringing school libraries back onto the legislative agenda.
 Now we are at a pivotal moment.